pedroborges/kirby-google-analytics/readme.md

     …
     'translations' => [
         …
-        'google.analytics.success-alert', 'Google Analytics tracking for this website and browser has been sucessfully disabled.', ]
+        'google.analytics.success-alert' => 'Google Analytics tracking for this website and browser has been sucessfully disabled.', ]
 ];
 ```